 - To maintain accurate and up-to-date records of work, classroom registers, lesson plans and any other administrative records as required by the British Council.

 - To teach Trinity Exam preparation, Intensive English, One-to-One or Academic Study Skills (University of Sussex only) lessons as directed and required by Line Manager.

-- To write individual student reports for all students taught in line with the deadlines set by line management.
+- To write individual student reports fully, appropriately and professionally for all students taught in line with the deadlines set by line management.

 - To submit to periodic classroom inspections by line management and the British Council.

 - To assist in daily administrative and pastoral tasks as requested by line management, including meal monitoring.